hlashbrooke/TTRPG-Roll-Tables-Starter-Edition/readme.txt

 = I have an existing d100 table - can I import that without having to type it all in? =

 Yes!
-With [the full version](https://hlashbrooke.itch.io/ttrpg-roll-tables-wordpress-plugin) you can import existing data into any roll table - simply paste it into the import text area with each item on a new line and click 'import'.
+With [the Complete Edition](https://hlashbrooke.itch.io/ttrpg-roll-tables-wordpress-plugin) you can import existing data into any roll table - simply paste it into the import text area with each item on a new line and click 'import'.
 Imported items will be appended onto existing roll tables.
-This requires the full version of the plugin.
+This requires the Complete Edition of the plugin.

 = Why doesn't the plugin do this incredibly specific thing that I want it to do? =

 You mean I haven't thought of that and included it?
 Poor form!
 Please log an issue on [the GitHub repo](https://github.com/hlashbrooke/TTRPG-Roll-Tables-Starter-Edition/issues) and I'll see what I can do.

-= Where can I get the full version? =
+= Where can I get the Complete Edition? =

-[The full version of the TTRPG Roll Tables plugin is available here for a once-off purchase](https://hlashbrooke.itch.io/ttrpg-roll-tables-wordpress-plugin), no onoing licence fees!
-The full version of the plugin will replace the Starter Edition and all of the roll tables you have created will still be available after upgrading.
+[The Complete Edition of the TTRPG Roll Tables plugin is available here for a once-off purchase](https://hlashbrooke.itch.io/ttrpg-roll-tables-wordpress-plugin) - no ongoing licence fees!
+The Complete Edition of the plugin will replace the Starter Edition and all of the roll tables you have created will still be available after upgrading.

 == Screenshots ==

 1. The simple, but powerful interface for creating tables.
 2. Animation showing the roll table from the first screenshot in action.
-3. The updated roll table interface that comes with the full version.
+3. The updated roll table interface that comes with the Complete Edition.

 == Changelog ==